Dilbert: Themes

-The comic strip originally revolved around Dilbert and his "pet" dog Dogbert in their home.
+The comic strip originally revolved around the character Dilbert and his "pet" dog Dogbert in their home.
 Many early plots revolved around Dilbert's engineer nature, bizarre inventions, and megalomaniacal ambitions.
-Later, most of the action moved to Dilbert's workplace and the strip began to satirize technology, workplace, and company issues.
+Later, the setting of most of the strips was changed to Dilbert's workplace and the strip began to satirize technology, workplace, and company issues.
 The strip's popular success is attributable to its workplace setting and themes, which are familiar to a large and appreciative audience.
 Adams said that switching the setting from Dilbert's home to his office was "when the strip really started to take off".
 The workplace location is Silicon Valley.

 Dilbert portrays corporate culture as a Kafkaesque world of bureaucracy for its own sake, where office politics preclude productivity, employees' skills and efforts are not rewarded, and busy work is praised.
 Much of the humor involves characters making ridiculous decisions in reaction to mismanagement.

 Characters

 Dilbert

-The strip's central character, Dilbert is a technically minded single White male.
+The strip's central character, Dilbert is depicted as a technically minded engineer.
 Until October 2014, he was usually depicted wearing a white dress shirt, black trousers and a red-and-black striped tie that inexplicably curved upward.
 After October 13, 2014, his standard apparel changed to a red polo shirt with a name badge on a lanyard around his neck.
 He is a skilled engineer but has poor social and romantic lives.

 Pointy-Haired Boss (PHB)

 Dilbert's boss, known only as the Pointy-Haired Boss, is the unnamed, oblivious manager of the engineering division of Dilbert's company.
 Adams states that he never named him so that people can imagine him to be their boss.
 In earlier strips he was depicted as a stereotypical late-middle-aged balding middle manager with jowls; it was not until later that he developed his signature pointy hair and the jowls disappeared.
-He is hopelessly incompetent at management, and often tries to compensate for his lack of skills with countless group therapy sessions and business strategies that rarely bear fruit.
+He is hopelessly incompetent at management, and he often tries to compensate for his lack of skills with countless group therapy sessions and business strategies that rarely bear fruit.
 He does not understand technical issues but always tries to disguise this ineptitude, usually by using buzzwords he also does not understand.
 The Boss treats his employees alternately with enthusiasm or neglect; he often uses them to his own ends regardless of the consequences to them.
 Adams himself wrote that "he's not sadistic, just uncaring".
 His level of intelligence varies from near-vegetative to perceptive and clever, depending on the strip's comic needs.
 His utter lack of consistent business ethics, however, is perfectly consistent.
 His brother is a demon named "Phil, the Prince of Insufficient Light", and according to Adams, the pointy hair is intended to remind one of devil horns.